hdsu-bioquant/hdsu-bioquant.github.io/_pages/wiki/05_daily_tools.md

 ## Using R

-We extensively and (exclusively) use R in the lab.
+We extensively use R in the lab.
 Open Rstudio and type `help.start()` to get started.
 This is the same as [here](https://cran.r-project.org/doc/manuals/r-release/R-intro.html)
 These links might help you get started.

 * [QuickR - DataCamp](https://www.statmethods.net/r-tutorial/index.html)